 In view of this increasing demand for straight trees for ship construction, an Act of Parliament was passed in 1698 making it illegal to pollard trees in the Forest together with provision for more inclosures for oak cultivation.
 Up until that time pollarding had been a common practice which involved cutting back a tree above the browse line of large animals causing it to branch – the leaves and twigs were used for animal fodder and the branches for firewood.

 Up until the mid 1800s, shipbuilding was a great consumer of timber.
-It took 1,000 oaks to build a ship the size of Nelson’s Victory and more than 2,000 oaks to build a larger 74 gun warship.
-Britain’s supplies of these hardwoods for naval purposes from its Royal Forests centred on the New Forest, Alice Holt and the Forest of Dean although these only contributed around 10% of the overall requirement with the remainder coming from private estates and imports, mainly from the North American colonies.
+It is estimated that the initial construction of the Mary Rose in 1510 required 600 oaks but 150 years later, HMS Victory’s construction had a requirement for around 5500 oaks.
+Britain’s supplies of these hardwoods for naval purposes placed great demand on its Royal Forests, including the New Forest, although these only contributed a small percentage of the overall requirement which was substantial by the 1700s.
+The remainder came from private estates and imports, mainly from the North American colonies.

 Initially most of the Forest’s oaks were destined for the Royal Navy yards at nearby Portsmouth but in the 1740s shipbuilding was established in the New Forest on the banks of the Beaulieu River at Bucklers Hard by master shipbuilder, Henry Adams (1713-1805).
 The settlement of Bucklers Hard had been founded two decades previously by John, 2nd Duke of Montagu as a freeport for the import of sugar from the West Indies and it was originally intended to be known as Montagu Town but the venture failed.
 Subsequently the Navy Board were looking for suitable sites for the construction of fighting ships and, as a consequence, the settlement became a shipyard.